bryanmylee/godot-multiplayer/project/android/README.md

 ## Configuring Google Play Games Services

-We rely on a custom form of the [`godot-play-games-services`](https://github.com/bryanmylee/godot-play-games-services) Android plugin for Google Play Games integration, with tweaks to the source code to better integrate with our codebase.
+We rely on a custom fork of the [`godot-play-games-services`](https://github.com/bryanmylee/godot-play-games-services) Android plugin for Google Play Games integration, with tweaks to the source code to better integrate with our codebase.

 To enable the plugin, [set up Google Play Games Services](https://developers.google.com/games/services/console/enabling).
 The rough steps to follow on the guide are: